 Yes.
 PlayPaws welcomes new puppies to our pack.
 We are the perfect environment for your puppy to grow and socialise.
-We accept puppies from as young as 12 weeks old or once they are out of their vaccination period, we have a special area – Puppy Paws just for the little ones where they can learn, play and socialise correctly before moving out into the main doggy areas.
-We can advise on all aspects of puppy care and can help you find a puppy from a respected and professional dog breeder.
+We accept puppies from as young as 12 weeks old or once they are out of their vaccination period.
+We have a special area – Puppy Paws – just for the little ones where they can learn, play and socialise correctly before moving out into the main doggy areas.
+We can also advise on all aspects of puppy care and training.
 Please get in touch to find out more.

 What happens if my dog doesn’t get on with another dog?

 PlayPaws is extremely strict in only accepting social dogs.
 This ensures all of the dogs are happy in one another’s company, so it is unlikely your dog will not get on with another dog.
 In fact, the dogs usually form their own social groups with dogs at the centre who enjoy similar activities!
-However, sometimes as with people dogs may dislike another dog, if this happens we just keep them apart.
+However, sometimes as with people dogs may dislike another dog.
+In this situation we have a solution, due to the size of PlayPaws we have 3 entirely separate areas so we can just keep them apart.

 Do you only accept well-trained dogs?

 No. In fact, one of the reasons people choose PlayPaws is that we often help with training.
 Many owners will notice an improvement in their dog’s behaviour after attending PlayPaws.
-However; we only accept social dogs that have no history of aggression, if any type of aggression is seen whilst at PlayPaws the dog will be expelled.
-All of the dogs that attend PlayPaws are given basic training during the day as a matter of cause and this is included in the daily price.
+However; we only accept social dogs that have no history of aggression.
+If any type of aggression is seen whilst at PlayPaws the dog will be suspended or expelled.
+All of the dogs that attend PlayPaws are given basic training during the day as a matter of course and this is included in the daily price.

 What happens in an emergency?

-First we will assess the situation and call you to discuss.
-If we can’t get hold of you and urgent medical attention is required, we will take your dog to your nominated veterinary practice or, depending on the circumstance, the nearest veterinary practice.
+We wouldn’t expect to be faced by any serious emergencies here at PlayPaws as safety is of paramount importance.
+However, occasionally they will happen.
+In any situation of illness or injury we will assess the situation and call you to discuss.
+If we can’t get hold of you or urgent medical attention is required, we will take your dog to your nominated veterinary practice or, depending on the circumstance, the nearest veterinary practice.

 Can my dog stay at the Day Care Centre overnight?

 No. Dogs cannot stay at PlayPaws overnight.
-If you require this service, we can offer a pet sitting or boarding service.
+However we are in the process of developing our own pet sitting or boarding service.
 Please get in touch to find out more.

 Do you offer day care on the weekends and bank holidays?

-No, at present PlayPaws only operates from Monday-Friday 7.30am-6pm
+No, at present PlayPaws only operates regularly from Monday-Friday 7.30am-6pm.

 Do I have to bring my dog every day for the whole day?

 Our customers and their dogs have varied needs and we are happy to accommodate them.
 So, you can bring your dog in on any schedule that works for you – from everyday of the week to one day per week.
-However, in order to keep your dogs place at PlayPaws you need to bring them in at least once per week and ideally on the same day of the week.
+However, in order to guarantee your dogs place at PlayPaws we ask that you bring them in at least once per week and ideally on the same day of the week.

 Don’t the dogs fight?

-We are very strict about who we let into PlayPaws and any dog that has a history of aggression will not be allowed to come to the centre and any aggression seen whilst at PlayPaws the dog will be suspended or expelled and referred onto see Marie our behaviourist.
-Our dogs get along remarkably well and dogs are very social creatures and, generally, love other dogs and people.
+We are very strict about who we let into PlayPaws, and fully assess every new dog before allowing them to join the pack.
+If any aggression is seen whilst at PlayPaws the dog will be suspended or expelled and training with Vicky our behaviourist will be recommended.
+All our dogs get along remarkably well as dogs are very social creatures and, generally, love other dogs and people.
 However, dogs are animals and do occasionally get into fights, even dogs that normally play together very well.
 Our staff are very alert to that possibility and will generally stop a disagreement before it gets to the fight stage.
 One of the wonderful things about dogs is that they can have disagreements, and the next minute, be best friends again.